 – Cover any cut edges with plastic wrap pressed against the surface to prevent any drying out.

 Fluffy Brioche Wool Roll Loaf filled with Praline Gianduja.
 It’s a lovely, decadent treat.
 Brioche is already rich with eggs and butter.
 Filled with a rich spread of roasted hazelnuts, caramel and dark chocolate, it’s spectacular.
 And the “wool roll” shaping of the dough give this loaf a delicately crisp crust and a soft interior that pulls apart in feathery layers.

 This brioche recipe uses tangzhong (a cooked slurry of flour and milk often used in Asian breads, like Japanese Milk Bread) which not only makes this brioche even more soft and fluffy, but also promotes a longer shelf life.

-- I use tangzhong in some of my other bread recipes, too, such as my Bahn Mi (Vietnamese Baguettes) and Soft and Airy Pandesal.
+- I use tangzhong in some of my other bread recipes, too, such as my Banh Mi (Vietnamese Baguettes) and Soft and Airy Pandesal.